Xie Jinyuan: Defense of the Sihang Warehouse

-However, when they retreated, British troops arrested them; the Japanese had threatened to invade the Settlement if the soldiers were allowed to retreat.
+However, when they retreated, British troops detained them; the Japanese had threatened to invade the Settlement if the soldiers were allowed to retreat.
 Though the Chinese had lost the Battle of Shanghai, the defense of Sihang Warehouse proved to be a major morale-booster.

 Imprisonment

 Xie and the rest of the "Eight Hundred Heroes" were imprisoned in the Settlement for more than three years.
 During their incarceration, citizens of Shanghai often visited the troops, giving them performances and entertainment.
 The officers opened classes for the soldiers, teaching foreign languages, mathematics, and even Christian theology.
 Chen Wangdao, the Chinese translator of the Communist Manifesto, also visited the camp from time to time.
 The soldiers spent their days doing military drills.
 Their practice of singing the National Anthem of the Republic of China every day was continually disrupted by the foreign authorities, until it was violently put down by White Russian mercenaries.

 The Japanese and Wang Jingwei's collaborationist government attempted to persuade Xie and the other prisoners to collaborate with them; the Japanese offered to allow the Settlement to free the prisoners on the condition that they disarm and leave Shanghai as refugees, but Xie refused.
 When Wang invited him to be the chief of staff for his army, he refused as well, stating "my parents are Chinese and their son also is Chinese.
-Chinese are never slaves."
+Chinese people are never slaves."